-Epoxy bonding is other target bonding solutions, that is using epoxy to directly bond the target and the backing plate.
-Advantages of epoxy bonding are: it is not adapting to the traditional metallic solder, so it doesn't need to consider the wettability of the solder in the target.
-And it can operate at room temperature, without worrying about the thermal expansion difference between of the target and the backing plate.
-It is especially suitable for large area target bonding, because there is no need to consider problems of welding deformation and welding stress.
-The disadvantage of epoxy bonding is that, due to the material limitations of the epoxy, the conductivity and thermal conductivity of epoxy bonding are worse than those of other.
+Also. it can be operated at room temperature, without worrying about the thermal expansion difference between the target and the backing plate.
+It is particularly suitable for large area target bonding because there is no need to consider problems of welding deformation and welding stress.
+The disadvantage of epoxy bonding is that, due to the material limitations of the epoxy, the conductivity and thermal conductivity of epoxy bonding are worse than others.

-For applications that require a significantly higher melting point than Indium, we can use a Silver loaded epoxy.
+For applications that require a significantly higher melting point than Indium, one can use a Silver loaded epoxy.
 Our Electrically Conductive Silver Epoxy is specially designed for target bonding.

 Sizes and Shapes of Target Bonding